mklemm/jaxb-delegate-plugin/README.md

 tied to Java as a consuming programming language.
 XSDs "enhanced" in this way are unsuitable to publish e.g. as part of the interface description for a REST service, for example.
+There also is a way in the JAXB RI to extend generated classes by inheritance.
+This approach, however, has the disadvantage that you cannot rely on the exact classes, since inherited classes have a different identity.
-The "delegate" plugin, on the other hand, tries to keep Java-specific intrusion into the XSD to a minimum by describing methods that execute additional logic totally in XSD as JAXB binding customization elements, with only some type name specifications being specific to the programming language used.
+The "delegate" plugin, on the other hand, tries to keep Java-specific intrusion into the XSD to a minimum and maintains the exact type of the generated classes by describing methods that execute additional logic totally in XSD as JAXB binding customization elements, with only some type name specifications being specific to the programming language used.
 This way, also clients using different programming frameworks can consume the XSDs without any issues and base their own logic